clairedavid/intro_to_ml/_sources/assignments/ml_a2.md

  <sub>Image: root-forum, cern.ch</sub>
 ```

-The $x$-axis is an equivalent to the output scores of a classifier (here it is a Support Vector Machine, which are not covered in this course).
+The horizontal axis is an equivalent to the output scores of a classifier (here it is a Support Vector Machine, which are not covered in this course).
+The vertical axis may be confusing, yet the plot is a sample-normalized distribution of the output scores.

 We will use the same dataset as for the tutorial 2 'Forestree.'
 However as the validation set lacks statistics, you will use the training and __testing__ sets, the latter having more samples than the validation set.